Locally (co)Cartesian fibrations as realisation fibrations and the classifying space of cospans: Introduction

 This cospan category is related to the cobordism model for $K$-theory constructed in \cite{RS19}.
-There the authors construct a ``cobordism category'' $\Cob^{\mrm{sym}}(\mcC)$ for any unpointed Waldhausen category $\mcC$ such that $\gO B\Cob^{\mrm{sym}}(\mcC)$ is the algebraic K-theory of $\mcC$.
-In the case where $\mcC$ is the category $\Fin$ of finite sets, their cobordism category is equivalent to the subcategory $\iCsp \subset \Csp$ of those cospans for which both legs are injections.
-By the same techniques as used for Theorem~\ref{thm:Cosp-fib} we obtain a new proof of their result in the case $\mcC= \Fin$: \begin{corollary}[{Compare \cite[Corollary 3.3]{RS19}}] There is a commutative diagram of homotopy fiber sequences
+There the authors construct a ``cobordism category'' $\Cob(\mcC)$ for any unpointed Waldhausen category $\mcC$ such that $\gO B\Cob(\mcC)$ is the algebraic K-theory of $\mcC$.
+In the case where $\mcC$ is the category $\Fin$ of finite sets, their cobordism category is equivalent to the subcategory $\iCsp \subset \Csp$ of those cospans for which the left leg is an injection.
+By the same techniques as used for Theorem~\ref{thm:Cosp-fib} we obtain a new proof of their result \cite[Corollary 3.2]{RS19} in the case $\mcC= \Fin$. \begin{corollary} There is a commutative diagram of homotopy fiber sequences

 Moreover, $B\riCsp$ is contractible and therefore $F$ is an equivalence. \end{corollary}